Skip to content Skip to Live Chat

 WGU Collaborative Agreement Scholarship

 WGU is pleased to offer the WGU Collaborative Agreement Partner Scholarship to new students or returning graduates.
-These scholarships, each valued up to $2,500, are designed for employees of WGU’s partner collaboratives that are seeking to advance their education in any of WGU’s four colleges.
+These scholarships, each valued up to $2,500, are designed for employees of WGU’s partner collaboratives that are seeking to advance their education in any of WGU’s four schools.

 Opportunity Grant

 The Opportunity Grant, is an investment to allow underserved populations the funding necessary to achieve this goal.
-Created for individuals who do not have access to traditional state and federal funding—such as Pell Grants and student loans—this $10,000 grant will help up to 50 potential undergraduate WGU students earn a bachelor's degree in any of WGU's four colleges.
+Created for individuals who do not have access to traditional state and federal funding—such as Pell Grants and student loans—this $10,000 grant will help up to 50 potential undergraduate WGU students earn a bachelor's degree in any of WGU's four schools.